F43nd1r/kotlinbard/README.md

  }
 ```
 KotlinPoet currently consists of mainly KotlinPoet extension functions.
-See [KotlinPoet](https://github.com/square/kotlinpoet) documentation for other information, such
- as templates.

 ## Current Features
 `buildXXX` and `addXXX` functions for every builder: